guru9/jollyJet/docs/analysis/products/step2.2-product-repository.md

 ## Key Methods

 - `create(product: Product)`: Creates a new product in the database.
-- `createWithWishlistStatus(product: Product, isInWishlist: boolean)`: Creates a new product with wishlist status.
+- `createWithWishlistStatus(product: Product, isWishlistStatus: boolean)`: Creates a new product with wishlist status.
-- `toggleWishlistStatus(id: string, isInWishlist: boolean)`: Toggles the wishlist status of a product and returns the updated product.
+- `toggleWishlistStatus(id: string, isWishlistStatus: boolean)`: Toggles the wishlist status of a product and returns the updated product.
 - `update(product: Product)`: Updates an existing product in the database.
 - `findById(id: string)`: Retrieves a product by its ID.
 - `findAll(filter?: ProductFilter, skip?: number, limit?: number)`: Retrieves all products with optional filtering and pagination.